December 3, 2021

 For years, dogs were trained to sniff out explosives, narcotics, and even missing people.
 Their unique and highly accurate sense of smell could help people find things that otherwise would remain lost.
 Eventually, in the 1970s, canine scent detection was introduced to the pest control industry for finding termites.

-Bed bugs were an extremely minor problem during this time as many households used excessive pesticides that would instantly kill bed bugs.
+Do bed bugs bite dogs?
+Can dogs smell bed bugs?
+Bed bug sniffing dog—these questions became crucial as bed bugs were an extremely minor problem during this time, as many households used excessive pesticides that would instantly kill bed bugs.
 However, in the early 2000s, a new breed of bed bugs nearly impervious to pesticides arose and began infesting homes across the United States, especially in heavily populated areas like New York City.
 With resistance to the typical treatment, bed bug infestations catapulted throughout the country.

 These training scent dogs can now detect bed bugs in nearly any area of your home.
 From the sheets on the bed to the stuffed animals in the corner, a properly trained bed bug dog can offer early detection and peace of mind.